StingrayFG/deuterium-ui/README.md

 # Deuterium UI

 Deuterium is a simple file sharing project built with NodeJS.

 # Features

-Uploading without registration
+One click uploading

 Drag & drop supported

+Direct download links

 A minimal web interface

-#
+# Configuration
-Frontend and backend are divided into two separate projects.

-The backend repository can be found here: https://github.com/StingrayFG/deuterium.
+Full description, installation and configuration can be found in the main repository: https://github.com/StingrayFG/deuterium